A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Visitors will be greeted by the beloved Nana-chan doll near the entrance of the men's building.
 This is a famous landmark in Nagoya.

 Unimall, an underground shopping center, is also located in the area.
 It is connected to Nagoya Station via the Municipal Subway Higashiyama Line.
-There are about 50 stores, ranging from clothing to cafes, in the shopping center.
+The shopping center features approximately 50 stores, ranging from clothing retailers to cafes.
 Visitors can walk to International Center Station, the next stop along the line while browsing stores.

 Photo by Pixta